The Rat Fan Club

 The key to using CO2 humanely is its concentration.
 The normal concentration of CO2 in the air is only 0.038%.
 According to the 2000 Report of the AVMA Panel on Euthanasia, breathing concentrations of 7.5% increases the pain threshold, and concentrations of 30-40% cause anesthesia (unconsciousness) within 1-2 minutes.
 However, concentrations of 50% or higher irritate the eyes and respiratory tract and cause pain.
 Your goal is to create a concentration of 30-40% CO2 and hold it there until the rat is unconscious.

 The vinegar and baking soda method is quite simple and even better than using compressed CO2 because the concentration of the CO2 can be more precisely controlled.
 I have modified Eric’s method so it is suitable for rats.
-I recommend that you practice the entire procedure at least once before you need to use it on a rat.
-I have euthanized 6 rats with this method so far.
+I have euthanized many rats with this method.
+If you want to test this method before using it, you can use a short candle to stand in for the rat.
+The CO2 will put out the candle.

-You will need a 10-gallon aquarium in order to follow these instructions and to create the right concentration of CO2.
-You also need a small wire and plastic carrier, about 12" X 8" X 8", with the bottom pan no taller than 2".
+You will need a 10-gallon aquarium or a container of the same size in order to follow these instructions and to create the right concentration of CO2.

 You will also need: